Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * Simple contact page with form asking for basic details and a text area to voice any feedback/concerns.
 * Completetion takes you to form dump page on a seperate tab to ensure ease of use for user.

+## Features Left to Implement

+* Upcoming Tournaments Section

+    * I would like selecting the tournament cards to bring a pop up modal onto the screen allowing for the ability to sign up to tournaments faster.

+* Contact Us Page

-* In future I would like the data in this form to be  sent to a business email as well as sending a confirmation to the customer.
+    * I would like to create a back end so that the data in this form is sent to a business email as well as sending a confirmation to the customer for better user experience.